Soy Suspenso: History

 is a registered downloads of their music in more than 10 countries around the world such is the case as Germany, India, Spain, Colombia, United States, Australia, New Zealand, Canada, Hungary, Peru.

 The band released their 3rd full-length studio album named "Tiene Que Ser Ahora" worldwide on YouTube, Spotify and many other digital stores on February 28, 2017, also adding Jeronimo Sarmiento to the permanent band line-up.

-In June 2018 the band announced their permanent breakup via Facebook due to creative differences, leaving Omar focused on his solo career as Ace Midas, Jero on his main band Enjoy the Last Sunrise, Pol on his new metalcore band Nativo and the remaining members on other personal projects.
+In June 2018 the band announced their permanent breakup via Facebook due to creative differences, leaving Omar focused on his solo career as Ace Midas and on his new band Espera A Los Lobos, Jero on his main band Enjoy the Last Sunrise joining Espera A Los Lobos later that year, Pol on his new metalcore band Nativo and the remaining members on other personal projects.

 On June 13, 2018 Omar released his debut solo rap album as Ace Midas called "Alma Mater" on all music platforms.

-In August 2019 Omar announced a new EP named "La Ilusión de Control" via his new band Espera A Los Lobos along with his ex band mates Jero & Julio.
+In August 2019 Omar announced a new EP named "La Ilusión de Control" via his new band Espera A Los Lobos along with his ex band mates Jero Sarmiento & Julio César Álvarez.